-☐ KEYBOARD (PASSWORD OR HOT KEY)
+□ KEYBOARD (PASSWORD OR HOT KEY)

 This mainboard allows you to use your personal password or a combination of hot key to power on your PC system.
 When the jumper setting on JP1 is "Enabled", the keyboard OnNow function will be activated.
 Under this circumstance, this mainboard will keeps scanning the keyboard status waiting for the correct password or hot key input even when the system power is off (the stand-by 5V is still working and the power LED on the keyboard is still active).
 If you have selected the Password to power on the PC system in the BIOS setup program, the only way to power on the PC system will be the correct password. (you can not use the power button on the front panel to power on the PC system.)
-When you have selected the keyboard hot key to power on the PC system, you will be able to use keyboard hot key to power on the PC system. (you can use the power button to power on the PC system as well.)
+When you have selected the keyboard hot key to power on the PC system. (you can use the power button to power on the PC system.)
 (Please refer to Section 4.8.- "Power On function")